ashutoshmjain/gita/src/thought.md

 ----

-A story works where a text book fails.

-A narrative replicates `Bramh`.
+A story works where a text book fails because a narrative replicates `Bramh`.

 The information in `Bramh` is held with in the interrelationships of manifested entities.
-A woman is someone's mother , a sister and a wife and hundreds of more relationships she has with animate and inanimate.
-In the physical world, our identity is determined by our relationships - the place of birth, the institute , where we work  - each tiny piece of information held with in these relationships determines our identity.
-In a way we are connected with every single atom of the universe but those in our backyard are closer to us - just like gravity, our consciousness bubble is effective locally.
+A woman is someone's mother , a sister and a wife and hundreds of more relationships she has with animate beings and inanimate things.
+In the physical world, our identity is determined by our relationships - the place of birth, the institute , where we work  - each tiny piece of information held with in these relationships determines our identity. `Bramh` is sum total of all the identities - entirety of information.

 While a text book condenses the ideas, a narrative spreads the information amongst its fictitious identities - characters.
-It invites us to recreate those characters as virtual entities in our minds to lock the information in our virtual relationships with them.
-In essence, a good narrative is virtual expansion of `Bramh`.
-Since these characters are virtual, a narrative has no limitation of physical distance.
-As we cross the hurdle of distance, time loses it's meaning - we can travel back in narratives to the beginning of the universe some thirteen billion years ago, and we can imagine the eventual demise of the universe into a super-massive black-hole assuming AGI will be benign to us !
-Social media is a complex narrative being written by millions of us together.
-It can overpower our minds such that there is no bandwidth left for the real - the plants in our backyard !

-No wonder a narrative is only as good as the characters it builds and how many of them. `Mahabharata` - being history - developed thousands of characters to hold the information in a mesh of smaller stories.
+It invites us to create those characters as virtual entities in our minds.
+One might think that the information is locked in the text; but the truth is information is held in our minds - in the relationships we form with the characters of a narrative.
+No wonder a narrative is only as good as the characters it builds. `Mahabharata` - being history - developed thousands of characters to hold the information in a mesh of smaller stories.

 This idea percolated quickly beyond races, geographies and cultures.
-Narratives would navigate human communities, and multi-generational endeavours.
+Narratives would navigate human communities, and pan-generational endeavours.
 All future ideologies (religions or faculties of science) must be built on a rock solid treatise - Bible, Quran, Physica, Principia, Relativity - and hundreds of more.
-Narratives would lead to human subspecies - monks, doctors, engineers , builders, metallurgists and thousands of more - to strive in a skills oriented metaverse we know as the world of humans.
+Over generations, narratives led to human subspecies - monks, doctors, engineers , builders, metallurgists and thousands of more - to strive in a skills oriented metaverse we know as the world of humans.

 This hybrid world was lot different from that of animals - a huge step-up from speech only ancestors too!
-The complexity grew as the narratives become modular.
-Someone may believe in Bible but also practice medicine while being interested in baseball.
-The granularity and combinations were always a flux.
-The most fundamental modules were called memes - something that sticks into every other narrative  - for example "Honesty is the best policy" is a shade that that is in pretty much all colors of narratives.

-`Bhagvad Gita` described the core module - a foundational part of every narrative to come after  - the idea of value exchange - based on `Vikarma` - the proof of work.
+As complexity grew so did the number of transactions between the subspecies.
+Thankfully `Bhagvad Gita` described the root idea of value exchange - based on `Vikarma` - the proof of work.

 <div style="padding-left:40px;font-size:0.9em;">